rajneel18/100_CUDA_Kernels/Day13/notes.md

 The combined process significantly reduces the image size and complexity, making it useful for:
 - **Data compression**
 - **Image analysis with limited resources**
 - **Reducing noise and simplifying visual details for further processing**

+## Kernel for Downsampling and Quantization

+Each thread operates independently and computes one output pixel.
+The thread’s goal is to:

+  *Maps* the current pixel in the output image to a corresponding pixel in the original image.
+  *Qauntize* the intensity value of the original pixel.
+  Write the quantized value to the output image array.